wintrover/CVFactory/README.md

    - Use for testing and feature development
    - No Render pipelines are triggered on this branch

-2. **`main` branch**: Production-ready code only
+2. **`production` branch**: Production-ready code only
-   - Merge to main only when ready to deploy
+   - Merge to production only when ready to deploy
-   - Pushing to main automatically triggers Render deployment
+   - Pushing to production automatically triggers Render deployment
    - Helps minimize pipeline usage costs

 #### Development Workflow